Stellantis supplier seeks court order to compel chip supply for Jeep plant

 JVIS alleges the shortfall will cause it to stop production by April 19, which in turn will cause a shutdown of Stellantis production at its Jefferson North Assembly Plant in Detroit within the first 10 days of May.
 JVIS is seeking an order that would force NXP to supply the chips, which are made in Austin, Texas.

-Stellantis officials did not have an immediate comment.
+Stellantis declined to comment, citing the pending legal matter.
 JVIS and its attorneys could not be reached for comment.

 NXP declined to comment, but in court filings said it has “has no contract with JVIS and no duty” to supply the chips.